-How to break the cycle of conflict
+How to Break the Cycle of Conflict

-- You have to understand that your attitude will be reflected at you as it is affecting others.
+1. You have to understand that your attitude will be reflected in you as it is affecting others.
 The way you behave with other people is the way they will end up feeling.
 For example, if you are hurt, you automatically try to hurt somebody, which is bad.
 The negativity spreads like a plague from one person to another.
 On the other hand, if you are happy, it spreads similarly from one person to the other.

-- The important thing is being aware of what you are feeling.
+2. The important thing is being aware of what you are feeling.
 The conscious thought process stops when feelings take control of your action.
-It is imperative not to let the feelings take control of your behavior.
+It is imperative not to let feelings take control of your behavior.
 If you are aware that your emotions are getting better, then you should consciously intervene.
-Before making an emotional outburst, the best way is to stop for a minute, think what you’re going to do, and analyze if it is going to make things right.
+Before making an emotional outburst, the best way is to stop for a minute, think about what you’re going to do, and analyze if it is going to make things right.
 If it is merely venting out, then you should not let your emotions get the better of you.
 Many people regret not thinking for a moment before taking some steps or actions that could have changed the course of their entire lives.
 A simple smile can often break a Negative cycle or a hate cycle.

-- Whenever someone says something negative to you, you can choose to either respond to him in his way or respond kindly.
+3. Whenever someone says something negative to you, you can choose to either respond to him in his way or respond kindly.
 Some people are going to have a bad day, and it may not be your fault.
 But since you are present in front of that person, there is a very high chance that the entire venom of negativity spills on you.
 Before you react, understand that the person may be going through a tough time.
 While it may not be reasonable to smile every time someone slaps you, it sometimes makes a difference.

-- Some people have some bad days, and there are outbursts of negativity.
+4. Some people have some bad days, and there are outbursts of negativity.
 Others are consistently negative.
-If a person is a purposefully negative or spreading hatred, then it is time that you should stop being kind or responding in a good way and try to analyze what is bothering him.
+If a person is purposefully negative or spreading hatred, then it is time that you should stop being kind or responding in a good way and try to analyze what is bothering him.
 Replying in a positive way to a negative reaction is okay initially, and sometimes but if one person is consistently negative to your positive replies, then you should intervene.
 Try to ask the person the reason for his negativity and, if possible, help him solve it.

-- To be better at your behavior with other people, it is highly recommended to work on your emotional intelligence.
+5. To be better at your behavior with other people, it is highly recommended to work on your emotional intelligence.
 If you’re healthy emotionally, you will be able to control your emotions consciously, and impulsive behavior will not be a part of you.
 Emotional well-being is different from physical well-being, and a person should practice controlling extreme negative or positive outbursts.